nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 [<p align="center"><img src="img/image2.png"></p>][def]

-## Uploading an image using pinata API.
+## Uploading an image using the Pinata API.

 > API is a way for two or more computer programs to communicate with each other using requests.